ga4gh/data-repository-service-schemas/openapi/tags/UploadOperations.md

 ## Object Registration

-After upload, register files as DRS objects using POST `/objects/register`:

-**Atomic Transactions**: Registration is all-or-nothing.
-If ANY candidate fails, the ENTIRE request fails and no objects are registered.
+After upload, clients can register files in bulk as DRS objects using POST `/objects/register`.
+Registration is all-or-nothing.
+If any candidate object fails to be registered in the server, the entire request fails and no objects are registered.

-**Requirements**:
+**Candidate DRS object equirements**:
 - Complete metadata (name, size, checksums, MIME type)
 - Access methods pointing to file locations
 - Valid authorization (if required)
 - Do not include server-generated fields (id, self_uri, timestamps)

-Server mints unique IDs and returns complete DRS objects.
+Upon receipt of candidate objects for registration the server will create unique object IDs and returns complete DRS objects.
+Note that the server is not obliged to retain the clients supplied `access_method`s and is free to move data to different locations/backends once the object is registered.
+This means that a server can choose to receive uploads in a dedicated "dropzone", with hard quotas and additional security, and then move them to more permanent storage once the DRS object is registered.
+Clients SHOULD NOT cache the response from `/objects/register` as the `access_method`s might change after registration.

-**Standalone Usage**: The `/objects/register` endpoint can be used independently to register existing data that is already stored in accessible locations, without using the `/uploadrequest` workflow.
+The `/objects/register` endpoint can also be used independently to register existing data that is already stored in accessible locations, without using the `/uploadrequest` workflow.
 This is useful for registering pre-existing datasets or files uploaded through other means.

 ## Authentication & Validation